Our Services

 Published on: 4/24/2026

-Red light therapy uses targeted red and near-infrared light to boost cellular energy, reduce inflammation and stimulate collagen production, helping plantar fasciitis heal faster and easing your return to running.
-This painless, noninvasive approach can accelerate tissue repair, relieve pain and improve circulation beyond traditional rest and stretching alone.
+Red light therapy uses targeted red and near-infrared wavelengths to boost cellular energy, reduce inflammation, and stimulate collagen production—helping plantar fasciitis heal faster so you can return to running sooner.
+This painless, noninvasive treatment accelerates tissue repair, relieves heel pain, and improves circulation beyond what rest and stretching alone can achieve.

-There are several factors to consider—including the right device, treatment protocol, supportive exercises and safety precautions—so see below for complete details on how to optimize your recovery and when to seek professional care.
+To get the best results, you'll need to choose the right device, follow a proper treatment protocol, pair it with supportive exercises, and observe safety precautions.
+See below for full details on optimizing recovery and knowing when to seek professional care.

 Plantar fasciitis is one of the most common causes of heel pain, especially among runners.
 If you've ever felt that stabbing sensation in the bottom of your foot first thing in the morning, you know how frustrating it can be.
 Traditional treatments—rest, ice, stretching—help, but healing often feels slow.
 Enter red light therapy for plantar fasciitis: a non‐invasive approach gaining attention for reducing pain, improving tissue repair, and helping you get back to running sooner.